- Updated May 20, 2026

 What Products Do Buyers Actually Accept?

-Buyers accept only products that are factory sealed, undamaged, and within acceptable expiration ranges to ensure they can be safely redistributed and resold.
+Buyers accept only products that are factory sealed, undamaged, and within acceptable expiration ranges to ensure they can be evaluated and processed.

 Acceptance Criteria You Must Meet